Rihaakuru: History

 Maldivian travellers introduced Rihaakuru and Bondi to Sri Lanka (then Ceylon).
-Sri Lankans considered these as delicacies and referred to them as Bondi Haluwa and Diya Hakuru (rhyming derivative, of the original Dhivehi term, which means 'liquid jaggery' in the Sinhalese language) respectively.
+Sri Lankans considered these as delicacies and referred to them as Bondi Haluwa and Dhiyā Hakuru (rhyming derivative, of the original Dhivehi term, which means 'liquid jaggery' in the Sinhalese language) respectively.
 These terms were popular in Sri Lankan households until the latter part of the 20th century, when they gradually disappeared.

 Preparation

 Rihaakuru is obtained through following a simple but time-consuming procedure.
 The extract is the result of hours of cooking of tuna in water and salt, while carefully removing the scum (filleyo) that keeps forming.
 Once the tuna pieces are cooked and ready to eat or store, they will be removed from the water, as well as the bones, heads and fish guts.
-The pieces of Tuna, so cooked, get eventually processed into Maldive fish.
+The pieces of tuna, so cooked, get eventually processed into Maldives fish.
 The remaining "fish-soup" (Garudhiya) is left with Bondi (balls of tuna scraps scraped off the bones), and is kept boiling in low fire until most water evaporates.
 The resulting concentrated fish soup becomes a thick paste which is known in Dhivehi as Rihaakuru.

-Rihaakuru is eaten pure in the Maldives along with rice, taro, roti or breadfruit.
+Rihaakuru is eaten pure in the Maldives along with rice (baiy), taro (ala), roti (roshi), or breadfruit (banbukeyo).
 It is also cooked with fried onions, curry-leaves (hikandifaiy) and chilies in order to obtain a delicious variant called theluli rihaakuru (spiced rihaakuru).
-In Maldivian cuisine it is also mixed with coconut milk, to obtain a dish called rihaakuru diya.
+In Maldivian cuisine it is also mixed with coconut milk, to obtain a dish called rihaakuru dhiya.